0xAF/openwebrxplus-plugins/receiver/doppler/README.md

 ## Usage

- 1. Click on the "Find SAT" button and find a satellite to track.
- 2. Enter SatID
+ 1. Open the Satellite finder window to choose a satellite or enter the SatID if you know it.
- 3. Click TRACK.
+ 2. Click TRACK.

-To find the SatID, click the "Find SAT" button and you will be sent to a webpage with satellites to choose from.
-Once you find your satellite, click on it and you will be presented with some extra information where you can see the SatID.
+The Satellite Finder window will help you find a satellite and will give useful information on each satellite.
 ![doppler1](doppler/doppler1.png "FindSat")

 ## Load